• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 Messaging is quick.
 It’s casual.
 It’s easy to breeze through the pleasantries and get straight to the point.
 But service agents still need to build customer rapport.

-It’s harder to do over messaging, but it’s more important than ever—especially if your company does most of its business online.
+It’s harder to do over messaging, but it’s more important than ever in customer serviceespecially if your company does most of its business online.
 It’s easy for customers to change brands when things go wrong.
 In fact, 61% of customers say they’ll switch brands after just one bad customer service experience.

 To bridge the digital divide, customer service agents need to build customer rapport with every interaction.
-With these quick ways to build rapport, you’ll also build customer trust and loyalty.
+By utilizing these quick ways to build rapport, you’ll also foster customer trust and loyalty.

-Continue reading to check out these 13 easy ways to build rapport.
+So, you might be wondering how to build customer rapport.
+Continue reading to check out these 15 easy ways to enhance customer interactions.

 Start messaging conversations with a simple “Hello, my name is _______.”
 Just because messaging is the more casual channel doesn’t mean niceties go out the window.

 Once you’ve introduced yourself, ask for the customers’ names as well.
-These simple touches are a fast way to put the customer at ease—and it’s one of the quickest ways to build rapport.
+These simple touches are a fast way to put the customer at ease, and it’s one of the quickest ways to build rapport.
+This also goes a long way in helping personalize the experience.

-Quick tip: This goes for chatbots, too!
+Quick tip: This goes for AI Agents, too!
 Whether you name your bot or not, tell the customer they’re talking to AI.
-Being upfront leads to more trust and—you guessed it—better rapport.
+Being upfront leads to more trust, and you guessed it, a better rapport.

 Customers don’t want to wait on hold, but it happens.
 When you’re down a few agents or dealing with heavy call volume, give your customers another way to connect with call-to-text.